datafold/data-diff/README.md

   queries per database with `--threads`.
 For databases that limit concurrency per query, e.g. Postgres/MySQL, this can improve performance dramatically.
 * If you are only interested in _whether_ something changed, pass `--limit 1`.
   This can be useful if changes are very rare.
-This often faster than doing a `count(*)`, for the reason mentioned above.
+This is often faster than doing a `count(*)`, for the reason mentioned above.
 * If the table is _very_ large, consider a larger `--bisection-factor`.
 Explained in the [technical explanation][tech-explain].
 Otherwise you may run into timeouts.
 * If there are a lot of changes, consider a larger `--bisection-threshold`.
   Explained in the [technical explanation][tech-explain].
-* If there are very large gaps in your table, e.g. 10s of millions of continuous rows missing, then **data-diff** may perform poorly doing lots of queries for ranges of rows that do not exist (see [technical explanation][tech-explain]).
-There are various things we could do to optimize the algorithm for this case with complexity that has not yet been introduced, please open an issue.
+* If there are very large gaps in your key column, e.g. 10s of millions of continuous rows missing, then **data-diff** may perform poorly doing lots of queries for ranges of rows that do not exist (see [technical explanation][tech-explain]).
+We have ideas on how to tackle this issue, which we have yet to implement.
+If you're experiencing this effect, please open an issue and we will prioritize it.
 * The fewer columns you verify (passed with `--columns`), the faster **data-diff** will be.
 On one extreme you can verify every column, on the other you can verify _only_ `updated_at`, if you trust it enough.
 You can also